zenml-io/zenml/docs/book/mlops_stacks/secrets_managers/gcp.md

 ---
-description: Store secrets in GCP.
+description: Store secrets in GCP
 ---

 The GCP secrets manager is a [secrets manager](./overview.md) flavor provided with